clach04/clach04.keyring.dumbserver/README.md

 # clach04.keyring.dumbserver

-Insecure, terrible, [keyring backend](https://github.com/jaraco/keyring) - similar to jaraco.keyring Remote Agent Keyring.. just way worse
+Insecure, terrible, [keyring backend](https://github.com/jaraco/keyring) - similar to jaraco.keyring Remote Agent Keyring.. just way worse (but it is cross platform).
 Similar intent to https://github.com/jaraco/jaraco.keyring but just for a local machine over regular http (on a tcp socket, not a domain socket).

 Current backends: